seance/paraverse/pages/characters.md

 Character creation proceeds with the following steps.

 1. Select your character's race and gender.
 Record the racial stat modifiers and traits on your character sheet.
 Record your primary stats.
-1. Select a name for your character.
+1. Select a name and gender for your character.
 1. Perform the [life path](#life-path) process.
 1. Derive and record your secondary stats.
 1. Record your base skill values.